Have you been able to get a second chance checking account at Salin Bank?

 If Salin Bank at 6433 E State Blvd does not have Second Chance Checking, you can try checking out other banks in Fort Wayne.

-Getting your own checking account straight into the negative and subsequently not being able to pay it back is nothing a person should have to experience.
-Due to increasing fees from Non Sufficient Funds charges, it might be difficult to pay the money back.
+Getting your bank account directly into the negative and subsequently not being able to pay it back is nothing somebody should have to experience.
+With increasing fees from Non Sufficient Funds charges, it might be difficult to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank offers you a new bank account similar to this, they already know you have had some problems in the past with other banks.
+When a bank provides you with a new account similar to this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have got financial troubles with other banking institutions, they put your name on a list called chexsystems.
+When you may have financial issues with some other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can obtain a second chance checking account, and sometimes banks may simply take off a couple capabilities to help make certain your account doesn't go into the negative once again.
-When you get a new start with a checking account, make sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes banks will just take away a few abilities to help ensure your account doesn't get into the negative again.
+Whenever you get a new start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the person ultimately cashed your check so you now have 4 fees that put your account in the negative.
-That's 4 NSF service fees.
-So together with your second chance banking account, you need to make sure you keep an eagle eye on all charges.
-Not only will you develop trust together with your new bank, but you can get better at handling your dollars.
+Next thing you realize, the person finally cashed your check and you will have 4 charges that put your account in the negative.
+That could be 4 NSF fees.
+So with your second chance checking account, you should be sure you keep an eagle eye on all charges.
+Not only will you build confidence together with your new bank, but you can get better at handling your hard earned money.